zhangzhao219/WSDM-Cup-2024/README.md

 1st Solution For Conversational Multi-Doc QA Workshop & International Challenge @ WSDM'24 - Xiaohongshu.Inc

+Our paper：[Leveraging Large Language Models for Conversational Multi-Doc Question Answering: The First Place of WSDM Cup 2024](https://aclanthology.org/2025.findings-acl.19/) has been accepted by ACL 2025

 ## Introduction

 This repo contains the source code of our competition in WSDM Cup 2024: [Conversational Multi-Doc QA](https://sites.google.com/view/wsdm24-docqa)